lukix/declarative-canvas/README.md

 `rotation` - rotation in radians of child objects. *Default: `0`*

 ## Context Props
-For every shape object you can specify `contextProps` property.
+For every graphical object you can specify `contextProps` property.
-Before drawing the shape all values of `contextProps` object will be assigned to [Canvas Rendering Context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
+Before drawing graphical object, all values of `contextProps` object will be assigned to [Canvas Rendering Context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
 Some example values that you can use: `fillStyle`, `strokeStyle`, `lineWidth`, `filter` and so on.
-After drawing the shape, context properties will be restored back to their orginal values.
+After drawing the graphical object, context properties will be restored back to their orginal values.

 ## Custom draw handlers
 If you want to expand the capabilities of `declarative-canvas` to support more object types,